devmunro/notifications-page-main/README-template.md

 ## Overview

+Notifications Page challenge COMPLETED - from Frontend Mentor :)

 ### The challenge

 Users should be able to:

-- Distinguish between "unread" and "read" notifications
+- Distinguish between "unread" and "read" notifications ##CHECK
-- Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
+- Select "Mark all as read" to toggle the visual state of the unread  notifications and set the number of unread messages to zero ##CHECK
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size ##CHECK
-- See hover and focus states for all interactive elements on the page
+- Hover states for all interactive elements on the page ##CHECK, but did not do focus states

 ### Screenshot